Scoppettuolo/RokuPal/README.txt

 1. Copy this folder to your web root (e.g., htdocs/rokupal).
 2. Open install.php in your browser.
 3. Choose SQLite or MySQL and create the administrator account.
-4. The default blog configuration is enabled by default.
+4. The blog configuration is enabled by default.

 ---